 1. The Great Firewall

 The Great Firewall of China is part of the Chinese government’s control of the internet.
-This project is known as the Golden Shield.
 First implemented over a decade ago, the Great Firewall is a sophisticated filtering system.
-Strikingly, an estimated 2 million individuals in China are employed to censor content on the internet.
-Regular checks on external videos sent into China results in extremely slow loading times – particularly on first viewing.
+Regular checks on external videos sent into China results in extremely slow loading times—particularly on first viewing.

-Many Western websites that enjoy a lot of traffic elsewhere, such as Facebook and Twitter, are not accessible in China.
+Many Western websites that enjoy a lot of traffic elsewhere are not accessible in China.
+This includes Twitter and Facebook.
 Additionally familiar video services such as YouTube and Vimeo are also completely banned in China.
+Most video platforms simply don’t work in China.

 2. Server Distance